 Staff of international institutes

 Members of staff of the international institutes (NVIC, NIMAR, NIT, KITLV) must also ask their Faculty Board, director or coordinator for permission for trips from the Netherlands to their place of employment and vice versa.
-Trips that are approved by the Faculty Board, director or coordinator will be submitted to the Executive Board via the IIT.
+Depending on the colour code, either the mandate holder will decide or, if the responsible body supports the request, the IIT will refer the request to the Executive Board.

 Business travel insurance